AishwaryaPS/Anomaly_Detection/README.md

 3] When running in Spyder or a single cell in Jupyter, multiple graphs cannot be visualised together.
 We request you to comment out the others and view one at a time.

-4] Keras with a TensorFlow base is reuired to run the Neural Network Model.
+4] Keras with a TensorFlow base is required to run the Neural Network Model.

 5] All tests were carried out in Anaconda on a MacOS.
 So there are chances of discrepencies.

 6] Execute the file names IDS.py.
 The other models are called as  a part of this file.
 This file is the culmination point.

-7] There is another file of Misuse Clustering called UnknownAttacksDetection.py which will run on a standalone basis having a classification for unknown attacks.
+7] There is another file of Misuse Clustering called UnknownAttacksDetection.py which will run on a standalone basis having a classification for attacks not known in the training stage.
 This file needs to be executed seperately.

 8] Seed has not been set to reproduce the exact same results.
 The average results obtained will still be the same although induvidual accuracies might vary.
 Overall we have not noticed any huge drop in accuracy.
 However the results might not be exactly the same as the documented results.